gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 ### Marking parameters and return values for cascaded validation <a id="cascaded"/>

-Similar to normal bean validation, the `@Valid` annotation can be used, to declare that a cascaded validation of given method parameters or return values shall be performed by the Bean Validation provider.
+Similar to normal bean validation, the `@Valid` annotation can be used to declare that a cascaded validation of given method parameters or return values shall be performed by the Bean Validation provider.

 Generally the same rules as for standard object graph validation (see 3.5.1) apply, in particular